adem-wg/adem-spec/draft-adem-wg-adem-core.md

 Algorithm:

-1. Ignore all endorsements including an "iss" claim different to the emblem's "iss" claim.
+1. Ignore all endorsements including an `iss` claim different to the emblem's `iss` claim.
-A defined "iss" claim is understood to be different to an undefined "iss" claim.
+A defined `iss` claim is understood to be different to an undefined `iss` claim.
 2. Verify every signature.
 3. Verify that all endorsements form a consecutive chain where there is a unique root endorsement and the public key which verifies the emblem is transitively endorsed by that root endorsement.
 4. Verify that no endorsement expired.
-5. Verify that all endorsements bear the claim "end=true" except for the emblem signing key's endorsement.
+5. Verify that all endorsements bear the claim `end=true` except for the emblem signing key's endorsement.
 6. Verify that the emblem is valid with regard to every endorsement.
 7. If any of the aforementioned verification steps fail, return `INVALID`.
 If there is a token signed by the trusted input public key, return `SIGNED-TRUSTED`.